-Employing 109 undergraduate students, we conducted our experiment in four sessions in February 2008 and additional five sessions in March 2009 each of which consisted of one trial round (which did not affect the earnings and was intended to make subjects familiar with the software) and then continued with 16 regular rounds.
+Employing 109 undergraduate students, we conducted our experiment in four sessions in February 2008 and an additional five sessions in March 2009 each of which consisted of one trial round (which did not affect the earnings and was intended to make subjects familiar with the software) and then continued with 16 regular rounds.
 Time, in seconds, was displayed on each computer screen.
-The duration of each round was 120-300 seconds the time of duration was chosen randomly and independently for each round and was unknown.
-At the end of the experiment four rounds were randomly chosen and subjects were paid based on their performance in the paying periods.
+The duration of each round was 120-300 seconds - the time of duration was chosen randomly and independently for each round and was unknown.
+At the end of the experiment, four rounds were randomly chosen, and subjects were paid based on their performance in the paying periods.
 The price of each event ticket was 1 ECU (experimental currency unit), once a ticket was bought it could be neither returned nor resold.
-At the beginning of each round subjects were endowed with 300 ECU which they were free to spend or to keep.
-That part of the endowment that was not spent declined in value as subjects were allowed to keep only three quarters of it.
-After subjects spent their entire endowment, they could get a loan of 600 ECU which had to be paid back after the end of each round.
+At the beginning of each round subjects were endowed with 300 ECU, which they were free to spend or to keep.
+The part of the endowment not spent declined in value as subjects were allowed to keep only three-quarters of it.
+After subjects spent their entire endowment, they could get a loan of 600 ECU, which had to be paid back after the end of each round.
 The payoff for each round was determined in the following way:

-$Payoff = 0.75 \times money \text{ on hand (part of endowment or loan not spent)}$ where
+$\begin{aligned} \text{Payoff} &= 0.75 \times \text{money on hand (part of the endowment or loan not spent)} \\ &+ \text{ profit} \end{aligned}$ where